 Investing in global real estate isn’t as complicated as you might think.
 REITs, ETFs and mutual funds offer convenient access to properties around the world.
 Taking time to consider your overall investment strategy can help you decide if investing in global real estate is the right move for you and your portfolio.

 - Consider talking to your financial advisor about how global real estate is a good fits in your portfolio.
 Your advisor can walk you through owning international real estate.
-Theycan discuss the pros or cons before diving in.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+They can discuss the pros or cons before diving in.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re investing in global real estate through a fund or REIT, consider dividend reinvestment.
 Dividend reinvestment plans use dividends to purchase additional shares of an investment.
 This can grow your global real estate holdings without having to invest anything out of pocket.